marccasals98/marccasals98/README.md

 ### Hi there!!! 👋

-I am a mathematician and an aspiring Deep Learning Engineer who enjoys playing with models and data.
+I am a mathematician and Deep Learning Engineer who enjoys playing with models and data.

 :man_student: Bachelor's Degree in Mathematics UAB